poppyclark/ridethereef/_posts/2020-10-26-typography-in-oat-milk-branding.md

 ![](../uploads/s3-news-tmp-56002-oatly-2x1-783.jpg)

-Rude Health have simple graphics but with brighter colours- they have purple, pink, blue, green, brown and white.
+Rude Health have simple graphics and typography but with a brighter colour range- they have purple, pink, blue, green, brown and white- each type in a different colour.

 ![](../uploads/0-1-.jpeg)